willianferrari/Test2Feature/README.md

 ## Setup to Run:

-It will be necessary to update the parameters of the Exec.sh file:
+It will be necessary to update the parameters of the ConfigFile.sh file:
 * Parameters
   - **REPGIT**: URL GitHub System;
   - **SYSFOLDER**: system folder name;